 We keep our donors and other interested parties informed about projects we support by posting a description of approved projects on our website and social media.
 Once a year, we publish a report next to a quarterly bulletin where we will write about protests we have supported.
-This would mean one or more pictures (that you provide) and an article.
+This would mean that we could publish one or more pictures (that you provide) and an article.